determined-ai/determined/docs/model-dev-guide/batch-processing/batch-process-api-ug.rst

            root="/data", train=False, download=True, transform=transform
        )

-Step 3: Pass the InferenceProcessor Class and Dataset
+Step 4: Pass the InferenceProcessor Class and Dataset
 =====================================================

-Finally, pass the InferenceProcessor class and the dataset to ``torch_batch_process``.
+Pass the InferenceProcessor class and the dataset to ``torch_batch_process``.

 .. code:: python